botprzemek/botprzemek/README.md

 ## Hi there!

-I'm Przemek, 3rd year Computer Science student and full-time Software Engineer based in Silesia, Poland.
-Having graduated from high school with CS speciality, I have decided to pursue my interests further.
-Proud developer with **3 years** of corporate experience and counting.
+I am Przemek, a 3rd year Computer Science student and full-time Software Engineer based in Silesia, Poland.
+Having graduated from IT technical high school, I have decided to pursue my interests further.
+Bringing 3 years of experience in IT, proven success in backend performance and systems efficiency, contributor of various open-source projects.

 At present, I have developed fundamental understanding of _"How it's made?"_, ranging from semiconductors inside transistors to a fully functional HTTP **web server.**
 My leading areas of interest are software design, edge computing, networking, physics and basketball.